alehpineda/obsidian_vault/03_Resources/Matrices are graphs.md

 #### Why is this important?
 Matrices are graphs
-Use nx python library to solve matrices
+Use case for nx python library to solve matrices

 #### Did it triggered an emotional response?
 Could this help speed an arbitrage bot?